A More Relaxed Experience

 Most Stickley door joints are tenoned, glued, and pinned with wooden pins.
 The pins lock the joint, supplying additional strength.
 This joint would hold together even without the use of glue.
 Some styles are pinned from the front and are visible, others from the back.

 Cross rails on cases are dovetailed into the ends to strengthen the case from side to side.
-On Mission designs, the dovetail is hidden from view.
-This joint is self-locking even without glue, and separation of the end panels is impossible unless the wood is split apart.
+On Mission designs, the dovetail is “blind” or hidden from view.
+This joint is self locking even without glue, and separation of the end panels is impossible unless the wood is split apart.
 Dowel joints rely on glue, and glue can fail over time.
 A dovetail joint cannot fail.

 Resawing is a process of splitting thick lumber into thinner boards.
-The split halves are then opened like a book, revealing identical grain.
-This painstaking process creates beautifully grained panels on all Stickley pieces where it’s used.
-Making panels this way is more costly and more labor intensive, but the result is much more attractive than randomly matched boards.
+The split halves are then opened like a book, revealing identical grain, and edge-glued together.
+This painstaking process creates beautifully grained panels on Stickley doors.
+This method is more costly and labor intensive, but the result is much more attractive than randomly matched boards.